fox-it/dissect-docs/docs/source/contributing/style-guide.rst

 This increases readability and allows you to add a ``# noqa: E501`` after the string defining the C structure.
 This is useful if the definition comes from an external source which has lines that are too long, but you want to keep the original layout.

+Styling structure definitions
+"""""""""""""""""""""""""""""

-When writing structure definitions for a new parser, try to keep the structure style similar to the original structures, if possible.
+The main rule for styling structure definitions is to keep the style similar to the original structures when this is possible.

+Below follows more specific rules depending on the availability of the structures:

-If open-source or openly documented structures are available, use them as much as possible.
+1. If open-source or openly documented structures are available, use them as much as possible.
 Changing field types or slightly altering structures for performance or compatibility reasons is encouraged.
 For example, ``char[n]`` is faster than ``int8[n]``, or changing a ``GUID field_name`` to ``char field_name[16]``.

-If no original structures are available, make an educated guess on what they could look like in the original source.
+2. If no original structures are available, make an educated guess on what they could look like in the original source.
 For example, during reverse engineering you see a debug log message that uses ``lowerCamelCase`` field names, use that style for your field names.